 - Exploration of the work of the important early thinker Kumārila Bhaṭṭa.
 Focus is his analysis of linguistic meaning and the interpretive processes involved in understanding "figurative" language in the Vedas as well as ordinary speech.

 - Goal is to engage constructively with contemporary work in metaphor, analogy, and the semantics-pragmatics boundary in the course of understanding Kumārila's work in its original context.

-- One paper has already been published: "Metonymy and Metaphor as Verbal Postulation: The Epistemic Status of Non-Literal Speech in Indian Philosophy," Journal of World Philosophies, 2:1 (Summer 2017).
+- "Metonymy and Metaphor as Verbal Postulation: The Epistemic Status of Non-Literal Speech in Indian Philosophy," Journal of World Philosophies, 2:1 (Summer 2017).

 Language, Meaning, and Use in Indian Philosophy: Introducing Mukula’s ‘Fundamentals of the Communicative Function' (author, translator)

 - A monograph which takes the Fundamentals of the Communicative Function (Abhidhāvṛttamātṛkā) as an entry-point into Indian linguistic analysis in grammar, philosophy, and poetics.